 Tina is also a member of the firm's cannabis group, where she assists companies in navigating federal and state law issues related to the promotion and sale of cannabis-related products.
 Tina has helped companies work to bring FDA-approved cannabinoid drug products to market, as well as helped clients to navigate sale of cannabis and hemp-related products.

-In 2019, Tina was named to the Washington, D.C.
+In 2019 and 2020, Tina was named to the Washington, D.C.
 Super Lawyers Rising Stars list.